This press release was originally published on sfmayor.org

 The City will fund child care providers and educational programs to help minimize the impacts of the COVID-19 pandemic on San Francisco’s youth

 San Francisco, CA — The City budget proposed by Mayor London N. Breed and recently agreed to by the Board of Supervisors includes an investment of $15 million in one-time funding to address student learning loss and education recovery for San Francisco’s children and youth.
-Building on the City’s investment of over $100 million for Emergency Child and Youth Care Centers, the Community Hub Initiative, and the Summer Together Initiative, the City will use the new investment to help mitigate learning loss resulting from the COVID-19 pandemic and expand academic support, which includes high dosage tutoring, social emotional learning and literacy programs.
+Building on the City’s investment of over $100 million for Emergency Child and Youth Care Centers, the Community Hub Initiative, and the Summer Together Initiative, the City will use the new investment to help mitigate learning loss resulting from the COVID-19 pandemic and expand academic support, which includes high impact tutoring, social emotional learning and literacy programs.

 The San Francisco Unified School District (SFUSD) is currently studying the impacts COVID-19 had on the development of San Francisco’s youth.
 Once staff has completed their assessment and identified which areas of learning were significantly impacted, the $15 million Mayor Breed and the Board of Supervisors have agreed upon will be allocated accordingly.
 Areas of learning and development being studied include high-dose tutoring, social-emotional learning, and literacy.

 “With the significant investments in education we made last year, we knew that it was critical for our City’s most vulnerable students to have the necessary resources to excel during the pandemic,” said Mayor Breed.
 “As students prepare for a fall return to the classroom, it is more important than ever to continue investing in their education and continue working to close the widening achievement gap.
 I want to thank DCYF, the Recreation and Park Department, the Library, and our community partners for all the work they have done to support San Francisco students throughout this past year.”